-Once set, you can sand latex filler into a smooth, uniform finish or drill holes in it without any damages made.
+Once set, you can sand latex filler into a smooth, uniform finish or drill holes in it without any damage made.

 Factors to Consider When Buying a Stainable Wood Filler

-Even after finding a few wood fillers with characteristics that match perfectly with your project needs, narrowing down to the best option may be difficult.
+Even after knowing about the wood fillers with characteristics that match perfectly with your project needs, narrowing down to the best option may be difficult.

 - The consistency of the wood filler

-- The versatility, strength, and cost of the wood filler you plan to purchase
+- The versatility, strength, drying time, and cost of the wood filler you plan to purchase.

-Typically, if you’re looking for a wood filler that is easy to apply, dries quickly, and can be sanded down to create a smooth surface, a latex-based wood filler is your best bet.
+Typically, if you’re looking for a stainable compound that is easy to apply, dries quickly, and can be sanded down to create a smooth surface, a latex-based wood filler is your best bet.

 The Bottom Line

-By taking the time to do this, you’ll ensure that your woodworking projects have a professional finish.
+By taking the time to do this, you’ll ensure that your DIY staining and woodworking projects have a professional finish.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.